automatic-ripping-machine/automatic-ripping-machine/arm_wiki/Alternate-Install-Debian.md

 While this method may work with other Linux distributions, your mileage may vary.
 Note that this method was developed for a bare-metal installation.

+> [!NOTE]
+> The Script builds a MakeMKV and HandBrake on your system.
+There are no packages for MakeMKV and HandBrake packages
+> are to be out of date.
+>
+> This installation method can take a while complete, depending on your system.

 ## Installing A.R.M.
 ### Pre-Installation steps